zotonic/zotonic/doc/manuals/cookbook/frontend-contactform.rst

 E-mail the contents of the contact form to somebody
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Using Zotonic's email module, you can very easily send somebody an e-mail.
-Let's create a simple template to send the contents of the form to the site administrator.
+Using Zotonic’s email module, you can very easily send somebody an e-mail.
+Let’s create a simple template to send the contents of the form to the site administrator.

 Create the file ``priv/sites/default/templates/_email_contact.tpl``::